If you have a school blog, do me a favor. Open it in another window, and take a good long look at the main page.

 A school blog vision statement is extremely powerful because not only does it inform your readers, but it also informs your content.
 It keeps you on track as you develop new stories, and it keeps you motivated to serve a larger goal.

-We developed a free Blog Vision Worksheet that takes you through the simple steps of crafting a compelling school blog vision statement.
+We developed a free Blog Vision Worksheet (find it in our Resources section) that takes you through the simple steps of crafting a compelling school blog vision statement.
 By answering four questions about your content, and plugging those answers into a versatile equation, you can create a guidepost for your future stories.

 So go ahead, create your own school blog vision statement — and share it with us!
 Leave it in the comments below with a link back to your blog, or email it to us and we’d be happy to provide you with our thoughts and feedback.
 Good luck!